cmalinmayor/ultrack-i2k2024/tutorial/tracking.md

 print(MainConfig())
 ```

-The minimum are is an important parameter, otherwise we will have too many hypotheses to track, we can easily find this information from the previous segmentation.
+The minimum area is an important parameter, otherwise we will have too many hypotheses to track, we can easily find this information from the previous segmentation.

 ```{admonition} Interaction
 Select a cell and a time point in napari, edit the cell_id and cell_time_point variables below, and run the cell to find the size of the cell.